Destination

 India Japanese Encephalitis

-The first evidence of the Japanese Encephalitis (JE) virus in India dates back to 1952 when the first human JE case was reported in Vellore, Tamil Nadu.
+The first evidence of the Japanese Encephalitis (JE) in India dates back to 1952, when the first human JE case was reported in Vellore, Tamil Nadu.
 In 2025, JE remains a significant public health concern in India.
-According to data from the Integrated Disease Surveillance Programme, 1,548 JE cases were reported from 24 states and Union Territories in 2024.
+According to data from the Integrated Disease Surveillance Programme, over 468 cases and 56 deaths had been reported in August 2025.
+In 2024, 1,548 JE cases were reported from 24 states and Union Territories.
 In 2023, 1,320 JE cases were reported, compared to 1,271 in 2022.
-India's National Center for Vector-Borne Diseases Control (NCVBDC) confirmed in 2023 that adult JE vaccinations had started in 42 districts of three states.
+India's National Center for Vector-Borne Diseases Control confirmed in 2023 that adult JE vaccinations had started in 42 districts of three states.
 In March 2025, the Pune Municipal Corporation initiated a JE vaccination drive targeting 1,98,874 children aged 1 to 10 years across multiple city zones, with an overall goal of vaccinating 10.43 lakh children.

 India Nipah Virus

 Nipah virus (NiV) is an emerging and severe zoonotic disease in India.
 In July 2025, a woman from Palakkad tested positive for the NiV.
-The National Institute of Virology has reported a total of 425 people who are Nipah contacts, which includes 228 in Malappuram, 110 in Palakkad, and 87 in Kozhikode district.
+The National Institute of Virology has reported a total of 425 pepah contacts, including 28 in Malappuram, 110 in Palakkad, and 87 in the Kozhikode district.
 Kerala Health Minister Veena George stated on July 7, 2025, that there are currently 383 people on the Nipah contact list in the state.

 Last reviewed